In my first pregnancy, I found myself googling Crossfit and pregnancy 24/7 since the moment I found I was pregnant.

 Modification: Dumbbell Cleans & Dumbbell Snatches

 I love deadlifts!
-One of my favorite exercises and one that you can continuing doing through pregnancy as long as it feels good.
+One of my favorite exercises and one that you can continue doing through pregnancy as long as it feels good.

 As your pregnancy progresses you’ll want to modify your stance, in your 3rd trimester you may be more comfortable with kettlebell deadlifts.